IuliiaKonovalova/e-commerce/README.md

 | created_at    | created_at    | DateTimeField | auto_now_add=True, verbose_name='Created at' |
 | updated_at    | updated_at    | DateTimeField | auto_now=True, verbose_name='Updated at' |

+**Note:** The role field is set to 1 by default.
+This is because the user is a customer by default.
+The role can be changed only from the admin panel.
+The decision to make it mandatory was made due to the store security reasons. **Only the site admin can change the role of the user in order to prevent unauthorized access.**

 #### Address Model